wormhole-foundation/xdapp-book/src/technical/evm/bestPractices.md

     require(parseIntendedRecipient(vm.payload) == msg.sender);

-    // Add the VAA to processed messages so it can't be replayed processedMessages[vm.hash] = true
+    // Add the VAA to processed messages so it can't be replayed
+    // you can alternatively rely on the replay protection
+    // of something like transferWithPayload from the Token Bridge module processedMessages[vm.hash] = true

     // The message content can now be trusted. doBusinessLogic(vm.payload)
 }

-//This is the function which would receive the the VAA from the relayer function receiveVAA(bytes32 memory batchVAA) public {
+//This is the function which receives the the VAA from the CoreRelayer contract function receiveWormholeMessages(bytes[] memory whMessages, bytes[] memory otherData)
-    // First, call the core bridge to verify the batchVAA
-    // All the individual VAAs inside the batchVAA will be cached,
-    // and you will receive headless VAAs inside the VM2 object.
-    // Headless VAAs are verifiable by parseAndVerifyVM.

-    (IWormhole.VM2 memory vm2, bool valid, string memory reason) =
-        core_bridge.parseAndVerifyBatchVM(batchVAA, true);
+        public payable override onlyRelayerContract {

-    // I know from sendMyMessage that the first VAA is a token bridge VAA,
+    // I know from sendMyMessage that the first VAA should be a token bridge VAA,
-    // so let's hand that off to the token bridge module. bytes vaaData = token_bridge.completeTransferWithPayload(vm2.payloads[0]);
+    // so let's hand that off to the token bridge module. bytes vaaData = token_bridge.completeTransferWithPayload(whMessages[0]);

     // The second VAA is my message, let's hand that off to my module. processMyMessage(vm2.payloads[1]);

-    // Lastly, uncache the headless VAAs from the core bridge.
-    // This refunds a significant amount of gas. core_bridge.clearBatchCache(vm2.hashes);
+}

+modifier onlyRelayerContract() {
+    require(msg.sender == CORE_RELAYER_CONTRACT_ADDRESS, "msg.sender is not CoreRelayer contract.");
+    _;
 }
 ```